Great small tents to try for your child’s first independent outdoor adventure

 - Mesh windows to allow airflow without allowing insects inside

 - Compact, light, and portable, thanks to the foldable poles

 - Stable structure and secure fabric to protect against weather conditions

-- Comes in a range of several greens, white, orange and blue colour combinations
+- Comes in a range of several greens, white, orange, and blue colour combinations

 Another compact and lightweight option to consider with kids is a 2-person backpacking tent.
-By their nature, backpacking tents are designed to be super light and easy to construct with featherweight collapsible aluminium poles.
+By their nature, backpacking tents are designed to be super light and easy to construct with featherweight collapsible aluminum poles.
 Despite its ultra-lightweight – one of the lightest you can get for the size – you still get a sturdy, weatherproof tent that can comfortably fit up to two teens.